 The hymn opens with the powerful lyrics “Amazing Grace, how sweet the sound, that saved a wretch like me.”
-Newton drew on his own experience here as a Slave Trader and his near-death experience on a boat where he believed God saved him and prompted him onto a Christian path.
+Newton drew on his own experience as a slave trader and his near-death experience on a boat, where he believed God saved him and prompted him onto a Christian path.

 Part of the huge appeal of Amazing Grace is the incredible backstory that brought it to life.
-Newton went from a horrible Slave Trader to a respected minister.
+Newton went from being a horrible slave trader to a highly respected minister.

 The Popularity of the Amazing Grace Song

 Amazing grace wasn’t an instant hit, Newton had written around 300 hymns, many of which became British standard songs.
 But with the Amazing Grace song, it was rarely sung and wasn’t included in most of Newton’s compilation of hymns.